FadilatBraimah/A-Pandemic-of-Low-HCAHPS-Scores/README.md

 - H_RECMND: Willingness to recommend hospital

 ## Insights
-- As part of the Maven Healthcare Challenge, I delved deep into the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey data, a treasure trove of insights into the patient experience.
+- As part of the Maven Healthcare Challenge, I analyse deep into the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey data, a treasure trove of insights into the patient experience.
 Here's what I found:

-- Continuous Improvement: Over the past nine years, HCAHPS scores have been on a consistent upward trajectory until 2021 when it begins to go downward.
+- Continuous Improvement: Over the past nine years, HCAHPS scores have been on a consistent upward move until 2021 when it begins to go downward.
 Hospitals across the nation have demonstrated a commitment to enhancing patient experiences.

 - Notable Progress: The journey toward better healthcare is marked by remarkable progress.
 Patients' satisfaction scores have seen substantial boosts, particularly in areas like Communications with Doctors/Nurses and Discharge information.
 This is a testament to the dedication of healthcare providers.